 Is the teacher really the student?
-One has to ask that question after listening to Dr. Alain Kornhauser describe his initial skepticism about his students’ desire to compete in the 2005 DARPA challenge.
+One has to ask that question after listening to Dr. Alain Kornhauser describe his initial skepticism about his students’ desire to compete in the 2005 DARPA Grand Challenge.
 It wasn’t long before the students had convinced this Princeton Professor to be the advisor in their efforts.
 One outcome of that effort was to change Kornhauser’s views on the direction of mobility.

 A Major Moment in History?

 “to leverage American ingenuity to accelerate the development of autonomous vehicle technologies that can be applied to military requirements.”